-Here we’ve bundled some of our favourite waterfront hotels in Sydney with million dollar views that guarantee the perfect pic.
+Here we’ve bundled some of our favourite hotels in Sydney with million dollar views that guarantee the perfect pic.
 Happy snapping!

 Four Seasons Hotel Sydney